Picking the best Verizon phone plan for your needs doesn't have to be tricky. Let us guide you through the top options with this article.

 If you live in an area that's covered by Verizon's 5G network and want to experience faster coverage, unlimited data is the best Verizon plan to get.
 Complete 5G coverage comes with the Play More, Do More and Get More unlimited plans, as well as with Verizon's prepaid unlimited plan.
 Start Unlimited customers get nationwide coverage, but have to pay $10 if they want to access Ultra Wideband speeds where available.
 Tiered plans only access nationwide coverage as well.

-Many of the best 5G phones are available through Verizon including the Galaxy S21 Ultra, iPhone 12 Pro Max, Galaxy Note 20 Ultra and a host of other phones.
-Verizon’s also the exclusive home of the 5G-capable Motorola Edge Plus as well as the low-cost TCL 10 5G UW.
+Many of the best 5G phones are available through Verizon including the Galaxy S21 Ultra, Galaxy Z Fold 3 and all four iPhone 13 models.
+Verizon also has some 5G exclusives like the Galaxy A42 5G and the low-cost TCL 10 5G UW.

 Are Verizon plans good for seniors?